gajus/react-css-modules/README.md

 #### `keepOriginal`

-Keeps original CSS class name in addition to names of the CSS Modules.
+Keeps original CSS class name in addition to the names of the CSS Modules.
 Default: `true`.

 When `true`, the following `ReactElement`: